Vaib215/fold/README.md

 - Download individual booklet PDFs or all processed PDFs as a ZIP file
 - Separator lines between pages for easier folding
 - Responsive design that works on desktop and mobile devices
+- SEO optimized with Open Graph metadata for better social sharing

 ## How It Works